bhanumathyds/SalesVisualizationofMultipleItems/README.md

 # SalesVisualizationofMultipleItems
-Tableau Visualization of multiple product in various parts of the country
+Tableau Visualization of multiple products in various parts of the country